-Mark is married to Heather Leach, and they have two children, Emma and David, who are in elementary school.
+Mark is married to Heather Leach, and they have two children, Emma and David.
 His interests include playing piano and guitar.

 - Rawie v.
 McKenney's, Inc., I.C No. Y09654 (2013).
 Presented testimony from a forensic document expert to show that the plaintiff tendered a falsified medical record as evidence.
 The Commission set aside the defendants' Form 60 acceptance of the claim, denied the claim, and referred the matter to its fraud section.

 - Hairston v.
 Onin Staffing, LLC, I.C.
 No. 098799 (2010).
 After dismissing the plaintiff's claim, the Commission entered a "gatekeeper order," requiring the plaintiff to satisfy certain conditions before filing any future claim, motion, or other petition before the North Carolina Industrial Commission.
 The conditions include the payment of costs and attorney's fees, and that the grounds for any new filing be certified by a licensed North Carolina attorney.